Herschel Grynszpan: From exile to assassin

 The position of Grynszpan's family in Hanover was becoming increasingly precarious; his father's business was failing, and both of his siblings lost their jobs.
 German authorities announced in August 1938, in response to a Polish decree stripping Polish Jews living abroad of citizenship, that all residence permits for foreigners were being cancelled and would have to be renewed.
 On 26 October, a few days before the decree was to come into force, the Gestapo was ordered to arrest and deport all Polish Jews in Germany.
 The Grynszpan family was among the estimated 12,000 Polish Jews arrested, stripped of their property, and herded aboard trains headed for Poland.
 At the trial of Adolf Eichmann, Sendel Grynszpan recounted their deportation during the night of 27 October 1938: "Then they took us in police trucks, in prisoners' lorries, about 20 men in each truck, and they took us to the railway station.
 The streets were full of people shouting: "Juden raus!
 Raus nach Palästina!" ("Out with the Jews!
 Off to Palestine!")

-When the deportees reached the border, they were forced to walk 2 km to the Polish town of Zbąszyń (Bentschen in German).
-Poland refused to admit them at first, since the Sanation regime had no intention of accepting those whom it had just stripped of Polish citizenship.
+When the deportees reached the border, they were forced to walk 2 km to the Polish town of Zbąszyń.
+Poland refused to admit them at first, since the Sanation government had no intention of accepting those whom it had just stripped of Polish citizenship.
 The "Polish operation" (German: die Polenaktion) ended on 29 October, when the Polish government threatened to begin expelling German nationals from Poland.
 The Grynszpans and thousands of other Polish-Jewish deportees stranded at the border were fed by the Polish Red Cross.